-5.2.1 Recommendations falling primarily under the responsibility of domestic authorities
+5.2.1 Recommendations24 falling primarily under the responsibility of domestic authorities

-- Rec 1 Parties should fully implement and apply the provisions of the Budapest Convention on Cybercrime, including preservation powers (follow up to T-CY Assessment Report 2012). - Rec 2 Parties should consider maintaining statistics or establish other mechanisms to monitor the efficiency of the mutual legal assistance process related to cybercrime and electronic evidence. - Rec 3 Parties should consider allocating more and more technology-literate staff for mutual legal assistance not only at central levels but also at the level of institutions responsible for executing requests (such as local prosecution offices). - Rec 4 Parties should consider providing for better training to enhance mutual legal assistance, police-to-police and other forms of international cooperation on cybercrime and electronic evidence.
+[Former Rec 1] Parties should fully implement and apply the provisions of the Budapest Convention on Cybercrime, including preservation powers (follow up to T-CY Assessment Report 2012).

+[Former Rec 2] Parties should consider maintaining statistics or establish other mechanisms to monitor the efficiency of the mutual legal assistance process related to cybercrime and electronic evidence.

+[Former Rec 3] Parties should consider allocating more and more technology-literate staff for mutual legal assistance not only at central levels but also at the level of institutions responsible for executing requests (such as local prosecution offices).

+[Former Rec 4] Parties should consider providing for better training to enhance mutual legal assistance, police-to-police and other forms of international cooperation on cybercrime and electronic evidence.
 Training and experience exchange should in particular target prosecutors and judges and encourage direct cooperation between judicial authorities.
-Such training should be supported by the capacity building programmes of the Council of Europe and other organisations. - Rec 5 Parties and the Council of Europe should work toward strengthening the role of 24/7 points of contact in line with Article 35 Budapest Convention, including through: - a.
+Such training should be supported by the capacity building programmes of the Council of Europe and other organisations.

+[Former Rec 9] Parties and the Council of Europe should work toward strengthening the role of 24/7 points of contact in line with Article 35 Budapest Convention, including through:

+- a.
 Ensuring, pursuant to article 35.3 Budapest Convention that trained and equipped personnel is available to facilitate the operative work and conduct or support mutual legal assistance (MLA) activities - b.
 Encouraging contact points to pro-actively promote their role among domestic and foreign counterpart authorities; - c.
-Conducting regular meetings and training of the 24/7 network among the Parties; - Encouraging competent authorities and 24/7 points of contact to consider procedures to follow up to and provide feedback to the requesting State on Article 31 requests;
+Conducting regular meetings and training of the 24/7 network among the Parties; - d.
+Encouraging competent authorities and 24/7 points of contact to consider procedures to

+24 [The previous numbering of recommendations is provided here for ease of reference]

-e.
-Considering to establish, where feasible, contact points in prosecution offices to permit a more direct role in mutual legal assistance and a quicker response to requests; f.
+- follow up to, monitor the processing and provide feedback to the requesting State on Article 31 requests; - e.
+Considering to establish, where feasible, contact points in prosecution offices to permit a more direct role in mutual legal assistance and a quicker response to requests; - f.
 Facilitating 24/7 points of contact to play a supportive role in "Article 31" requests.

-Rec 6 Parties should consider streamlining the procedures and reduce the number of steps required for mutual assistance requests at the domestic level.
+[Former Rec 10] Parties should consider streamlining the procedures and reduce the number of steps required for mutual assistance requests at the domestic level.
 Parties should share good practices in this respect with the T-CY.

-Rec 7 Parties should make use of all available channels for international cooperation.
-This may include formal mutual legal assistance, police to police cooperation and others.
-Rec 8 Parties are encouraged to establish emergency procedures for requests related to risks of life and similar exigent circumstances.
+[Former Rec 13] Parties should make use of all available channels, not just formal mutual legal assistance, for international cooperation.

+[Former Rec 15] Parties are encouraged to establish emergency procedures for requests related to risks of life and similar exigent circumstances.
 The T-CY should document practices by Parties and providers.

-Rec 9 Parties should confirm receipt of requests systematically and give, upon request, notice of action taken.
-Rec 10 Parties may consider the opening of domestic investigation upon a foreign request or spontaneous information to facilitate the sharing of information or accelerate MLA.
-Rec 11 Parties should make use of electronic transmission of requests in line with Article 25.3 Budapest Convention on expedited means of communication.
-Rec 12 Parties should ensure that requests are specific and complete with all necessary information.
-Rec 13 Pursuant to Article 25.5 Budapest Convention and Paragraph 259 Explanatory Report, Parties are reminded to apply the dual criminality standard in a flexible manner that will facilitate the granting of assistance.
-Rec 14 Parties are encouraged to consult with authorities of requested Party prior to sending requests, when necessary.
-Rec 15 Parties should consider ensuring transparency regarding requirements for mutual assistance requests, and reasons for refusal, including thresholds for minor cases, on the websites of central authorities. ,
+[Former Rec 16] Parties should confirm receipt of requests systematically and give notice of action taken.

+[Former Rec 18] Parties should consider the opening of domestic investigation upon a foreign request or spontaneous information to facilitate the sharing of information or accelerate MLA.

+[Former Rec 20] Parties should make use of electronic transmission of requests in line with Article 25.3 Budapest Convention.

+[Former Rec 21] Parties should ensure that requests are specific and complete with all necessary information.

+[Former Rec 22] Pursuant to Article 25.5 Budapest Convention and Paragraph 259 Explanatory Report, Parties are reminded to apply the dual criminality standard in a flexible manner that will facilitate the granting of assistance.

+[Former Rec 23] Parties are encouraged to consult with authorities of requested Party prior to sending requests, when necessary.

+[Former Rec 24] Parties should consider ensuring transparency regarding requirements for mutual assistance requests, and reasons for refusal, including thresholds for minor cases, on the websites of central authorities.